-Dr. Power is the co-author of "Acquired Tastes: Why Families Eat the Way They Do" (UBC Press, 2015); co-editor of "Neoliberal Governance and Health: Duties, Risks and Vulnerabilities" (MQUP, 2016); co-editor of the forthcoming volume, "Feminist Food Studies: Intersectional Perspectives" (Women's Press) and co-editor of the forthcoming "Messy Eating: Conversations on Animals as Food" (Fordham University Press).
+Dr. Power is the co-author of "The Case for Basic Income: Freedom, Security, Justice" (BTL, 2021) and co-author of "Acquired Tastes: Why Families Eat the Way They Do" (UBC Press, 2015).
+She is co-editor of "Neoliberal Governance and Health: Duties, Risks and Vulnerabilities" (MQUP, 2016); "Feminist Food Studies: Intersectional Perspectives" (Women's Press, 2019) and "Messy Eating: Conversations on Animals as Food" (Fordham University Press, 2019).

 University of Toronto, Public Health Sciences

 University of Guelph, Applied Human Nutrition